-Another way to measure up the competition is by doing a search for your competitors and taking note of what their AdWords CTA and corresponding sales copy looks like.
+Another way to measure up what the competition is by doing a search for your competitors and taking note of what their AdWords CTA and corresponding sales copy look like.

 When I searched for “best email marketing services,” this Google snippet came up.

 If you browse through this list, you can determine a few critical things.
 First, you can determine how each email service provider distinguishes itself from the rest.
 And second, you can look inward to figure out what makes you different from this list of similar companies.